RoyzLevy/grafana-users/README.md

 - persistence so we can have the data saved even if the grafana pod restarts.
 - extraContainers for our sidecar provision container that uses our dockerized app.
 - extraContainerVolumes for our user list mounting to the init container.

+When runnig helm install helm will use this config to customize our grafana installation and add the provision to it.
+Installation steps are all added up to a single shell script called ./run-and-provision.sh

 ## Improvements